RunestoneInteractive/RunestoneServer/source/Graphs/graphdfs.rst

 .. figure:: Figures/pancakes.png
    :align: center

-   The Steps for Making Pancakes
+   Figure 27: The Steps for Making Pancakes

 The difficult thing about making pancakes is knowing what to do first.
-As you can see from :ref:`Figure 23 <fig_pancakes>` you might start by heating the griddle or by adding any of the ingredients to the pancake mix.
+As you can see from :ref:`Figure 27 <fig_pancakes>` you might start by heating the griddle or by adding any of the ingredients to the pancake mix.
 To help us decide the precise order in which we should do each of the steps required to make our pancakes we turn to a graph algorithm called the